-- 14. Transformational impact through a few programs should be prioritized over limited impact in many programs.
+14. Transformational impact through a few programs should be prioritized over limited impact in many programs.
 The number and extent of pilot programs will be proportional to the resources available, and can thus only be determined once there is a clear idea on the magnitude of contributions.
-The selection of pilot programs should be based on the following criteria: - a) Country or regional pilot countries should have the potential to lead to significantly reduced greenhouse gas emissions or further efforts to conserve, sustainably manage or enhance significant carbon reservoirs; - b) Program potential to contribute to FIP objectives described above under "Section II.
-Objectives and Purpose of FIP", and adherence to other principles of sustainable development described under "Section III.
-FIP Principles";
+The selection of pilot programs should be based on the following criteria:

-- c) Country preparedness and ability institutional and otherwise to undertake REDD initiatives, taking into account government efforts to date and government willingness to move to a strategic approach to REDD and to integrate the role of forests into development; - d) Country distribution across regions and biomes, ensuring that pilot programs generate lessons on how to go to scale with respect to immediate action to curb high rates of deforestation and degradation, maintenance of existing carbon stocks within pristine forests (high forest, low deforestation countries), enhancement of carbon stocks on degraded forest lands and building effective capacities for sustainable forest management.
+- a) Country or regional pilot countries should have the potential to lead to significantly reduced greenhouse gas emissions from deforestation and forest degradation and further efforts to conserve, sustainably manage or enhance significant carbon reservoirs in forests [s.a. parallele Formulierung in alt 12a]; - b) Program potential to contribute to FIP objectives described above under "Section II.
+Objectives and Purpose of FIP", and adherence to the FIP principles described under "Section III.
+FIP Principles" [in III sind nicht die Prinzipien von sust.
+Dev genannt]; - c) Country preparedness and ability institutional and otherwise to undertake REDD initiatives and to adress drivers of deforestation, taking into account government efforts to date and government willingness to move to a strategic approach to REDD and to integrate the role of forests into overall sustainable development; - d) Country distribution across regions and biomes, ensuring that pilot programs generate lessons on how to go to scale with respect to immediate action to curb high rates of deforestation and degradation, maintenance of existing carbon stocks within pristine forests (high forest, low deforestation countries), enhancement of carbon stocks on degraded forest lands and building effective capacities for sustainable forest management.